hisan/linux2.4.0/readme.txt

-this is a project to record the study !
+the project is create for share the same code whenver I study the linux 2.4.0 kernel source code!